 This clinical trial is enrolling patients in the United Kingdom under our CTA, as well as the United States under our IND.
-We have treated 14 patients in this clinical trial and the first seven patients have consented to participate in the long-term follow up study.
+As of May 4, 2018, we have treated 13 patients in this clinical trial and the first seven patients have consented to participate in the long-term follow up study.
 Children are currently being dosed in the United States and United Kingdom.
 Surgeries in this trial have been carried out in the United States at the University of Michigan Kellogg Eye Center and in the United Kingdom at the Moorfields Eye Hospital by three different surgeons.
 No differences in outcomes have been observed between the different surgeons.

-In cohort one, three adults (aged 19, 20 and 20 years old) were administered up to 1 mL of $1 \text{E}^{11}$ vg/mL of AAV-RPE65 vector.
+In cohort one, three adults (aged 19, 20 and 20 years old) were administered up to 1 mL of 1E^{11} vg/mL of AAV-RPE65 vector.
 In each patient, the central region of the retina was targeted.
 No serious adverse events or dose limiting events have been reported in this cohort as of the 18 month time point following vector administration.